 A comprehensive curriculum.

-The online B.A. in Human Resources Management is rooted in a broad course of study, something that increases your marketability in the workforce.
+The online BA in Human Resources Management is rooted in a broad course of study, increasing your marketability in the workforce.

 Whether it’s increasing your paycheck or advancing your career, an online degree can help you go further.View Benefits